GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### title

-Displayed text in the UI.
+Displayed text in the ui.

 ### description